Biological engineering: History

 Biological engineering is a science-based discipline founded upon the biological sciences in the same way that chemical engineering, electrical engineering, and mechanical engineering can be based upon chemistry, electricity and magnetism, and classical mechanics, respectively.

 Before WWII, biological engineering had begun being recognized as a branch of engineering and was a new concept to people.
 Post-WWII, it grew more rapidly, and the term "bioengineering" was coined by British scientist and broadcaster Heinz Wolff in 1954 at the National Institute for Medical Research.
-Wolff graduated that year and became the director of the Division of Biological Engineering at the university.
+Wolff graduated that year and became the Division of Biological Engineering director at Oxford.
 This was the first time Bioengineering was recognized as its own branch at a university.
-Electrical engineering was the early focus of this discipline, due to work with medical devices and machinery during this time.
+The early focus of this discipline was electrical engineering due to the work with medical devices and machinery during this time.

-When engineers and life scientists started working together, they recognized that the engineers didn't know enough about the actual biology behind their work.
+When engineers and life scientists started working together, they recognized that the engineers did not know enough about the actual biology behind their work.
 To resolve this problem, engineers who wanted to get into biological engineering devoted more time to studying the processes of biology, psychology, and medicine.

 More recently, the term biological engineering has been applied to environmental modifications such as surface soil protection, slope stabilization, watercourse and shoreline protection, windbreaks, vegetation barriers including noise barriers and visual screens, and the ecological enhancement of an area.
 Because other engineering disciplines also address living organisms, the term biological engineering can be applied more broadly to include agricultural engineering.

 The first biological engineering program in the United States was started at University of California, San Diego in 1966.
 More recent programs have been launched at MIT and Utah State University.
 Many old agricultural engineering departments in universities over the world have re-branded themselves as agricultural and biological engineering or agricultural and biosystems engineering.
 According to Professor Doug Lauffenburger of MIT, biological engineering has a broad base which applies engineering principles to an enormous range of size and complexities of systems, ranging from the molecular level (molecular biology, biochemistry, microbiology, pharmacology, protein chemistry, cytology, immunology, neurobiology and, neuroscience) to cellular and tissue-based systems (including devices and sensors), to whole macroscopic organisms (plants, animals), and even to biomes and ecosystems.